gpo/grassroots/docs/vision.md

 ## Customized tools for Green Party in the Canadian political context

-There are a few generic tools for canvasing and calling but we would need to adapt the Green Party's process to the tools, which would mean a large amount of re-training of staff and volunteers across the country.
+There are a few generic tools for canvassing and calling, but we would need to adapt the Green Party's process to the tools, which would mean a large amount of re-training of staff and volunteers across the country.

-## Impace outside the Green Party of Ontario
+## Impact outside the Green Party of Ontario

 ### In the Green Party